On this page16

 The Living Legend

 Wong Tai Sin isn't a distant historical figure preserved in amber.
-Visit the temple during his birthday celebrations (23rd day of the 8th lunar month) and feel the electric atmosphere.
+Visit the temple during his birthday celebrations (23rd day of the 8th lunar month) and the atmosphere makes that obvious.
 Thousands arrive at midnight to offer first incense.
 Lion dances.
 Cantonese opera.
-The works.
+Stalls running until dawn.

 Why This Matters for Your Fortune